CareSpan-Health/dataset/docs/dataset/04-patient-health-records.md

 ---
-sidebar_position: 1
+sidebar_position: 3
 ---

-# Deploy your site
+# What is inside?

 Docusaurus is a **static-site-generator** (also called **[Jamstack](https://jamstack.org/)**).